Outpouring of condolences after Barbara Bush passes away

 As First Lady, Barbara Bush served our country with grace and honor.
 She showed compassion for HIV/AIDS victims, raised awareness of the challenges facing seniors, and worked to improve child and adult literacy.
 Her death is our entire country’s loss.— David Cicilline (@davidcicilline) April 17, 2018

-.@FLOTUS Melania and I join the Nation in celebrating the life of Barbara Bush: pic.twitter.com/4NzyjxqAFM— Donald J. Trump (@realDonaldTrump) April 18, 2018
+.@FLOTUS Melania and I join the Nation in celebrating the life of Barbara Bush: pic.twitter.com/4OW72iddQx— Donald J. Trump (@realDonaldTrump) April 18, 2018

-"Her kindness and counsel to me, away from the public gaze, will remain valuable as well as unforgettable." -- from my statement on the death of the former first lady.— Sylvester Turner (@SylvesterTurner) April 18, 2018

 Always a friend to Canada, Barbara Bush leaves a legacy of dignity, grace, service and devotion to family.
 Sophie and I send our deepest condolences to Presidents George H.W. and George W. Bush, their family, and to all Americans.— Justin Trudeau (@JustinTrudeau) April 18, 2018